 Local economy

-Davao City Inflation Hit 7.0% in April 2026, Still Lowest in the Region
+Davao City Inflation Hit 7.0 Percent in April 2026, Still Lowest in Davao Region

-Davao City’s inflation jumped sharply in April 2026, but PSA data still placed the city below every Davao Region province as food, fuel, transport, and utilities pushed prices higher.
+Davao City’s inflation jumped sharply to 7.0 percent in April 2026, but PSA data still placed the city below every Davao Region province as food, fuel, transport, and utilities pushed prices higher across the island.

 Davao City was not spared, but it was still lowest

 Davao City recorded a 7.0 percent inflation rate in April 2026, up from 4.5 percent in March, according to the Philippine Statistics Authority’s April 2026 inflation report for all income households.
-That is a painful jump for households, but it still made the city the lowest inflation area among Davao Region’s five provinces and one highly urbanized city.
+It was a painful jump for households, but it still made the city the lowest inflation area among Davao Region’s five provinces and one highly urbanized city.

 The regional picture was rougher.
 PSA reported Davao Region inflation at 8.9 percent in April 2026, rising from 5.9 percent in March.
 Davao del Norte reached 9.6 percent, Davao del Sur 10.5 percent, Davao Oriental 11.5 percent, Davao Occidental 11.8 percent, and Davao de Oro 11.9 percent.

-So the headline needs two truths at the same time: Davao City had the region’s lowest rate, and prices still moved fast enough for ordinary residents to feel it in groceries, fare, fuel, and monthly bills.
+The headline needs both facts: Davao City had the region’s lowest rate, and prices still moved fast enough for residents to feel it in groceries, fares, fuel, and monthly bills.

 Food and fuel did most of the damage